 - The I44 service road will take you right by the Cowboy Hall of Fame.

-- Next you’ll come upon a bridge on NE Grand.
+- Next, you’ll come upon a bridge on NE Grand.
 The side of this bridge is the only surviving piece of the original boulevard.

 - You will travel past the science museum and zoo.
 You’ll pass the zoo lake and then turn just past the lake.
-Here you’ll find a golf course complete with snack bar and restrooms, should you need a break at this point.
+Here you’ll find a golf course complete with a snack bar and restrooms, should you need a break at this point.

-- Past 36th street you’ll want to be on the sidewalk as you pass the train museum right before Katy Trail.
+- Past 36th Street, you’ll want to be on the sidewalk as you pass the train museum right before Katy Trail.

 Katy Trail to South Grand

-- Katy trail is part of the Rails to Trails program which has converted former rail lines into bicycling routes.
+- Katy Trail is part of the Rails to Trails program which has converted former rail lines into bicycling routes.
 Missouri has the longest example of this type of trail in the country.
 The Katy Trail is a beautiful and peaceful off-road section of the route.

-- Katy Trail will come out on 4th street where you’ll take a left at the light on MLK and go over a railroad bridge.
+- Katy Trail will come out on 4th Street where you’ll take a left at the light on MLK and go over a railroad bridge.

 - You’ll then take a left at Reno Ave, a busy intersection that will require care and attention.
 After passing over the river on a bridge you’ll take a right onto S. Grand Blvd.